Updated

 Legal defenses

 A successful legal defense can mitigate the penalties of a conviction.
-Or they can also lead to an acquittal or force the charges to be dropped.
-Common defenses include that the defendant was:
+Or it can lead to an acquittal or force the charges to be dropped.
+Common defenses include that you were:

 - Acting out of necessity,